labtempo/osiris-binaries/README.md

 sudo ./run.sh
 ```

-## Staging/Production environment setup (Ubuntu 16.04 64-bit)
+## Distributed Staging/Production environment setup (Ubuntu 16.04 64-bit)

 You can set up a distributed environment for OSIRIS Framework.
-For production purposes, where each container should run on separated hosts.
+For production purposes, where each container (RabbitMQ, SensorNet database, SensorNet OMCP, VirtualSensorNet database, VirtualSensorNet OMCP) should run on separatedly hosts.

 Please do the following steps in the presented order:

-If you don't have Docker installed:
+If you don't have Docker installed (do that on all hosts):
 ```
 cd osiris-binaries/infrastructure
 . ./install_docker.sh
 ```

-If you don't have PostgreSQL Client (psql) installed:
+If you don't have PostgreSQL Client (psql) installed (do that on the SensorNet and VirtualSensorNet database hosts):
 ```
 cd osiris-binaries/infrastructure
 . ./install_postgresql_client.sh